 How do you source all this data and signings as they happen?

-One major agency partner told me, “Over my dead body, you're never getting our data,” and they're now one of our biggest customers.
+One of my favorite moments was an agency partner who told me, “Over my dead body, you’re never getting our data,” and they are now one of our biggest customers.
+And everyone benefits from this greater transparency.

 How did you flip things around in that regard?